Flank/flank/README.md

   ## Set default test time used for calculating shards.
   ## Default: 120.0
   # default-test-time: 15

+  ## Set default test time (in seconds) used for calculating shards of parametrized classes when previous tests results are not available.
+  ## Default test time for classes should be different from the default time for test
+  ## Default: 240.0
+  # default-class-test-time: 30

   ## Disables sharding.
 Useful for parameterized tests.
   # disable-sharding: false